John Banville: Nobel Prize in Literature hoax

-On the day that the 2019 and 2018 prizes were to be announced, the Swedish Academy's number appeared on Banville's telephone.
-A man purporting to be Permanent Secretary of the Swedish Academy Mats Malm told him he had won and even read out the customary citation and asked if he would prefer to be designated the 2018 or 2019 laureate.
-Banville was attending a physiotherapy appointment at the time and was lying face down on a couch when the call came.
-He had, however, retained a mobile telephone nearby, should he be contacted to give his view on a possible Irish winner.
+On the day that the 2019 and 2018 Nobel Prize in Literature were to be announced, the Swedish Academy's number appeared on Banville's telephone.
+A man purporting to be Permanent Secretary of the Swedish Academy Mats Malm told him he had won and even read out the customary citation and asked whether he would prefer to be designated the 2018 or 2019 laureate.
+Banville was attending a physiotherapy appointment at the time and was lying face down on a couch when the call came, but had retained a mobile telephone nearby should he be contacted to give his view on an Irish winner.
 He informed his daughter; she called her father back while watching the live announcement at midday to tell him his name had not been mentioned.
 Banville telephoned everyone he had spoken to in the intervening period to tell them: "Don’t buy the champagne, stop throwing your hats in the air".

-After the announcement, a voicemail to Banville (from the man posing as Malm) claimed the Swedish Academy had withdrawn his prize due to a disagreement.
+After the announcement, a voicemail to Banville from the man posing as Malm claimed the Swedish Academy had withdrawn his prize due to a disagreement.
 Banville felt sorry for the man purporting to be Malm: "He certainly sounded upset, he was a very good actor".
 But he then compared the speaker with a YouTube recording of the real Malm, at which point he realised that the speaker's voice was deeper than Malm's, and Malm had a better grasp of English.